NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Sivanah - Moderate Curse.md

-**Moderate Curse:** Those who betray the secrets of others find their own secrets laid bare.
+Those who betray the secrets of others find their own secrets laid bare.
 Each person from whom you are keeping a secret immediately learns one of your secrets involving that person.
 This curse doesn't give away other people's secrets you are keeping, only your own.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*